Yash12930/fine_tune_LLM/README.md

 ## Overview

 This project is an AI agent designed to automate the daily task of drafting replies to messages, specifically tailored for student and professional academic contexts.
-The agent follows a **Planner-Executor** design pattern to structure its reasoning and execution flow, ensuring coherent and contextually appropriate responses.

 The core of the agent is a fine-tuned `TinyLlama-1.1B-Chat-v1.0` model, which has been specialized for this task using **Parameter-Efficient Fine-Tuning (PEFT)** with LoRA.

 The model has been hosted on https://huggingface.co/spaces/Yash12930/model Feel free to check it out!

-to view the chat log i have used the Gemini LLM to help me out. here is the log: https://g.co/gemini/share/533cbe096690
+To view the chat log I used the Gemini LLM to help me out. here is the log: https://g.co/gemini/share/533cbe096690

 ## 📜 Features

 * **Task Automation**: Automates the task of drafting emails and messages for common university and professional scenarios.
 * **Fine-Tuned Model**: Utilizes a specialized LoRA fine-tuned `TinyLlama` model for improved response quality and relevance.
-* **Multi-Agent Architecture**: Implements a Planner-Executor agent design for structured reasoning and task execution.
 * **Interactive UI**: A web-based user interface built with Streamlit for easy interaction.

 ## 🏗️ Architecture